 Fortunately, the most common gutter problems can be fixed by the homeowner.
+However, if you would prefer to have someone else clean your gutter for you then you should check out someone lie this gutter cleaning company in Toronto.
 The number one problem is when a gutter and downspout get so backed up with debris they become useless.
 Excess weight of leaves, twigs and standing water can cause them to sag and pull away from the fascia.
 If they are sagging, this is usually a problem with the hangers.
 Hangers are the hardware that secures the gutters to the fascia.
 They can deteriorate over time or may be spaced too far apart to support the full weight of the gutters.
 Hangers are a cheap fix.
 If your gutter has leaks or holes, sealing them by caulking the joint or filling small holes from the inside with gutter sealant is another cheap fix.
 Larger holes will require a patch.

 Be sure your gutters are pitched toward the downspouts for water to flow properly.
 The general rule is a minimum of a quarter inch slope for every 10 feet.
 If there is standing water, you most likely do not have enough pitch.
 Keep your downspouts extended four to five feet from the house, otherwise water will find its way into your basement.
 Gutter extensions are inexpensive and will preserve your foundation.